DSCI-310-2023/dsci-310-group-17/jbook/analysis_jbook.md

 +++ {"user_expressions": []}

 ## Discussion
 The model we trained has a 98% accuracy when tested on a test set.
 As we were provided by a plethora of measurements specific to thyroid hormones tied to hyperthyroidism, we expected to be able to train a classifier with a high level of accuracy.
 We believe that this model could act as a further test to backup a doctor's medical opinion for hyperthyroidism.
 Additionally, due to the lower analysis cost of prediction, this could potentially be an easy resource for people to self-test for the disease.
 Currently, there are at-home thyroid tests you can administer to measure thyroid hormone levels.
 By lowering the barrier of entry, more potential hyperthyroidism patients can detect their diseases early on instead of waiting for a medical appointment.
 A future project could be to model hyperthyroidism disease progression over time.
 Thyroid hormone levels exist on a spectrum, and simply saying someone has hyperthyroidism or hypothyroidism is severely oversimplifying the disease.
 Additionally, other projects could look if the dataset holds out in a modern setting.
-The dataset was published in 1987 and it has been studied that hyperthyroidism increased between 1987 and 1995 due to an increase in salt in food {cite}`Mostbeck et al., 1998`.
+The dataset was published in 1987 and it has been studied that hyperthyroidism increased between 1987 and 1995 due to an increase in salt in food {cite}`Mostbeck1998`.

 +++

 ## Bibliography

 +++ {"user_expressions": []}
 ```{bibliography}
 ```